 Less common and more life altering is anal incontinence where gas or stool leaks out of the body either with exertion or sometimes even at rest.
 This can result from poor muscle tone in the pelvic floor or damage to the anal sphincter.

-If you are struggling with incontinence check out my Kegel Mojo – Incontinence Program for education and exercises to help you take back control of your bladder.
+If you are struggling with incontinence check out my free training to help you take back control of your bladder.